michelfernandez/cove/site/content/english/about.md

 {{< content top=6 width=narrow >}}
 {{% markdown %}}
-Contracts no longer have to take a detour via printers and paper in order to be signed in a legally valid manner.
+Agreements should no longer have to take a detour via printer and paper in order to be legally signed:

-With Skribble, signature processes are handled 100% digitally, building on Swiss and European standards/regulations that grant electronic signatures the same legal weight as handwritten signatures.
+Skribble is a one-stop shop for electronic signatures that makes signature processes 100% digital.
+Skribble provides the legally suitable electronic signature for every type of contract – even if the law requires the same legal weight as a handwritten signature.

-Security does not come at the expense of simplicity: every company, regardless of size and technical know-how, should be able to benefit from the advantages of this digital transformation.
+Security does not come at the expense of simplicity: every company, regardless of size and technological experience, should be able to benefit from the advantages of digital transformation.
+This is why Skribble can be used securely even without any IT knowledge.

 ## And that's just the beginning:
-Building trust in digital business relationships should become as simple and intuitive as toasting bread.
-In 2018 we formed a team of Trust Shapers that has been working towards this future.
+Building trust in digital business relationships should be as simple and intuitive as shaking hands.
+Since its founding in 2018, a growing team of trust shapers has been working towards this future at Skribble.
 {{< /markdown >}}
 {{< /content >}}